 - Supreme Court of Victoria 1999

-- Various corporate groups - providing restructuring advice in respect of corporate groups, including an AIM listed entity (UK) and an ASX listed entity.
+- Corporate groups – providing structuring and restructuring advice in respect of corporate groups, including Australian Stock Exchange listed entities and an AIM listed entity (UK).

-- Australian liquidators - in a proceeding in the Bankruptcy Court, District of Nevada – the first time an Australian voluntary winding up was recognised in the US or anywhere else, as a "foreign main proceeding".
+- Cross-border – acting for Australian liquidators in a proceeding in the Bankruptcy Court, District of Nevada – the first time an Australian voluntary winding up was recognised in the US or anywhere else, as a "foreign main proceeding".

-- Various insolvency practitioners - before disciplinary boards and committees and ASIC investigations.
+- Insolvency practitioners - before disciplinary boards and committees and in ASIC investigations.

-- Recommended for insolvency and restructuring by Doyles (2017)
+- Leading lawyer (Victoria) for insolvency and restructuring - Doyles (2022)